What's new in AKS on Azure Local, version 23H2

 Release 2311.2

-AKS enabled by Azure Arc on HCI version 23H2 is generally available starting with this release.
+AKS enabled by Azure Arc on Azure Local, version 23H2 is generally available starting with this release.

 The following Kubernetes cluster deployment and management capabilities are available: